-- After the start-up period, the Sensor can be worn for up to the wear duration specified in your Sensor Kit's product insert. - Some individuals may be sensitive to the adhesive that keeps the Sensor attached to the skin.
+- The Sensor can be worn for up to 14 days. - Some individuals may be sensitive to the adhesive that keeps the Sensor attached to the skin.
 If you notice significant skin irritation around or under your Sensor, remove the Sensor and stop using the System.
 Contact your health care professional before continuing to use the System. - Intense exercise may cause your Sensor to loosen due to sweat or movement of the Sensor.
-Remove and replace your Sensor if it starts to loosen and follow the instructions to select an appropriate application site. - Do not reuse Sensors.
+Remove and replace your Sensor if it starts to loosen and follow the instructions to select an appropriate application site. - The System uses all available glucose data to give you readings so you should scan your Sensor at least once every 8 hours for the most accurate performance.
+Scanning less frequently may result in decreased performance.

+- Do not reuse Sensors.
 The Sensor and Sensor Applicator are designed for single use.
 Reuse may result in no glucose readings and infection.
 Not suitable for re-sterilization.
 Further exposure to irradiation may cause inaccurate results. - If a Sensor breaks inside your body, call your health care professional.